RickofManc/vv-pizzas/README.md

 ## Testing

-Throughout the Build phase Chrome Developer Tools are used to ensure all pages are being developed to remain intuitive, responsive and accessible across all device widths.
-Primarily the pages were designed at 1920px wide reducing to 320px for mobile devices.
+Throughout the Build phase Python Tutor, PEP8 Online and Chrome Developer Tools are used to ensure all pages are being developed to remain intuitive, responsive and accessible across all device widths.
 These tools and others were used for the Testing phase.
-Full details and results of this phase can be found within the project [Repo](https://github.com/RickofManc/60-seconds-to-save-earth).
+Full details and results of this phase can be found within the project [Repo](https://github.com/RickofManc/vv-pizzas).

 The following sections summarise the tests and results.

 ### Code

-The code on each file has been tested using the appropriate validation service; W3C Markup for HTML, W3C Jigsaw for CSS and PEP8 Online for Python.
+The code on each file has been tested using the appropriate validation service; W3C Markup for HTML and PEP8 Online for Python.

 Below are the summarised positive results from these tests:

 * **run.py** - 0 Errors / 0 Warnings
+* **layout.html** - 0 Errors / 0 Warnings
 * **index.html** - 0 Errors / 0 Warnings
 * **404.html** - 0 Errors / 0 Warnings
-* **style.css** - 0 Errors / 1 Warning

 ### Browser